 Duke Heart Network

 The Duke Heart Network is supported by a dedicated team of clinicians and administrators with over 100 cumulative years of experience in building and enhancing cardiovascular programs.
 Services supported by the network include mobile cath lab sites, outpatient clinics staffed by Duke physicians and hospital-based cardiovascular program affiliations.
-Our most comprehensive relationships have been collaboratively developed with six affiliated hospitals throughout the Southeast, including Florida, North Caroline, South Carolina and Virginia.
+Our most comprehensive relationships have been collaboratively developed with seven affiliated hospitals throughout the eastern United States, including Florida, North Carolina, South Carolina, Virginia and Michigan.

 Duke Cancer Network

-The Duke Cancer Network (DCN) has established clinical affiliations, program development and research relationships with hospitals and oncology practices throughout the Southeast.
-Locations include Florida, North and South Carolina, Virginia and West Virginia.
-In addition to six clinical affiliates, Duke Cancer Network has nine research and five program development affiliations.
-DCN relationships are tailored to each community and currently serve 20 affiliates in three categories of affiliation.
+The Duke Cancer Network (DCN) has established clinical affiliations, program development and research relationships with hospitals and oncology practices throughout the Southeast and beyond.
+Locations include Florida, North and South Carolina, Virginia and Michigan.
+In addition to five clinical affiliates, Duke Cancer Network has eight research and five program development affiliations.
+DCN relationships are tailored to each community and currently serve 13 AFFILIATES in 3 categories of affiliation.
 The DCN creates teams with a breadth of expertise to address the diverse needs of individual communities and organizations providing oncology services.

 Within North Carolina, DCN has established and supports a number of clinical community oncology programs.
 Duke has worked collaboratively with multiple communities to grow oncology services from the ground up.
 Several of our affiliate programs now have full-time Duke oncologists based in the community with additional support from providers traveling out from Duke to address community needs.
-In 2012 more than 2100 new patients were seen by Duke medical oncologists in their home communities.
-Additionally in three communities, Duke supports radiation oncology programs with Duke radiation oncologists and physicists on site delivering patient care.
+In 2013 approximately 3000 new patients were seen by Duke medical oncologists in their home communities.
+Additionally Duke supports radiation oncology programs with Duke radiation oncologists and physicists on site delivering patient care in three community programs.

-All affiliations include a research component with more than 560 subjects enrolled in clinical trials at these sites over the past three years.
-Since 2010, DCN research accruals have accounted for 59% of Duke’s enrollment in CALGB/CTSU cooperative group trials (NCI funded research groups).
+All affiliations include a research component with more than 500 subjects enrolled in clinical trials in the local communities over the past three years.
+In 2013, DCN research accruals have accounted for 56% of Duke’s enrollment in ALLIANCE/CTSU cooperative group trials (NCI funded research groups).